Funk carioca

-Funk carioca (/pt-BR/), also known as baile funk and Brazilian funk or simply funk (incorrectly known as "Brazilian Phonk"), is a Brazilian hip hop-influenced music genre from Rio de Janeiro, taking influences from musical styles such as Miami bass and freestyle.
+Funk carioca (/pt-BR/), also known as baile funk, Brazilian funk, or simply funk, is a Brazilian hip hop-influenced music genre from Rio de Janeiro, taking influences from musical styles such as Miami bass and freestyle.

 In Brazil, "baile funk" refers not to the music, but to the actual parties or discotheques in which the music is played (/pt/, from baile, meaning "ball").
 Although it originated in Rio (carioca is a Rio demonym), "funk carioca" has become increasingly popular among working classes in other parts of Brazil.
 In the whole country, funk carioca is most often simply known as "funk", although it is very musically different from the American genre of funk music.
 In fact, it still shows its urban Afrobeat influences.